rajagopalmotivate/MultimodalCourse/README.md

        -  Code and implement Multimodal Few Shot prompting with LLama 3.2 Vision
            - **Understand implemention level details of how to provide a prompt with few shot examples of multiple images to LLama Vision vs GEMINI**

-4. Chapter 4: How to create a custom multimodal LLM with fine tunning?
+4. Chapter 4: **How to create a custom multimodal LLM with fine tunning?**
+   - Lesson 4.1: How to Create your custom Multimodal LLM by Fine tuning on multimodal Dataset (PeFT, LoRA, QLoRA)
+   - Lesson 4.2: Understanding Datasets that combine text and image: (LLaVA-Instruct dataset), (amazon-product-descriptions-vlm)
+   - Lesson Learning objectives:
+     - **Learner understands when to use Multimodal Few Shot Learning  vs  Fine tunning of MLLM**
+     - **Learner explores and creates a custom multimodal LLM by fine tunning**
+       - Fine tune LLama 3.2 Vision on amazon-product-descriptions-vlm
+       - Create your custom multimodal model by fine tunning with LLaVA-Instruct dataset

-5. Chapter 5: How to chain MLLMs?
+6. Chapter 5: How to chain MLLMs?
 How to process large sized multimodal data beyond token size limits of LLMs?
 7. Chapter 6: How to represent multimodal data in embedding space?
 Joint Multimodal embeddings, Multimodal Latent space addition, Search and reterival of multimodal content across modalities
 8. Chapter 7: Responsbile AI principles for Multimodal models
 9. Chapter 8: Responsible generation of multimodal content